 5. Speed Skaters

-- Take a large step (not a jump!) to the left with your left foot, crossing your right foot diagonally behind you.
-Let the toes of your right footrest against the floor.
+Take a reasonably large step (not a jump!) to the left with your left foot, crossing your right foot diagonally behind you.
+Allow the toes on your right foot to rest on the ground.

-- Continue alternating the movement at a slow and steady pace, focusing on proper formation and maintaining that balance.
+Continue alternating the movement at a slow and steady pace, focusing on proper formation and maintaining that balance.